 Police and Residence Life Programming

-During the pandemic, programming will be limited to what is permitted under the current University health and safety guidelines.
 The University of Pittsburgh offers a number of crime prevention and security awareness programs for students and employees.
 A common theme of all programs is to encourage students and employees to be aware of their responsibility for their own security and the security of others.
 As students prepare to come to Pitt and arrive on campus, the Office of Residence Life and members of the Pitt Police meet with families and students to provide information on personal safety and residence hall security.
-Programs include the following::
+Programs include the following:

 A one-credit personal defense class is offered each term by the University’s Department of Health and Physical Activity in which students can learn to become streetwise and acquire observation skills enabling them to escape a potential attacker.